linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Note On LBO Capital Structure Module Note.md

 As illustrated in **Exhibit 8**,  there are important differences between the U.S. and Europe in terms of LBO debt financing.
 U.S. LBO capital structures rely more on public markets (or quasi-public markets) as sources of capital.
 European structures rely more on banks for their financing needs,  which has to do with the historical development of the debt markets in each region.
 This explains several differences between U.S. and European capital structures,  including the higher prevalence of TLb and high-yield bonds in the U.S.,  versus a higher share of TLa,  mezzanine and other private junior debt in Europe.

 Reasons for different development of the debt markets in the U.S. and Europe have to do with the legal and regulatory environment and the historic importance of regional commercial banks in Europe.
-In particular,  the U.S. and Europe have different bankruptcy and financial regulations.
-For example,  Chapter 11 bankruptcy regulation in the U.S. is focused on restructuring companies through a public in-court process,  whereas most bankruptcies in Europe are still focused on either liquidation or an out-of-court private settlement.
+In particular,  the U.S. and Europe have different [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] and financial regulations.
+For example,  Chapter 11 [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] regulation in the U.S. is focused on restructuring companies through a public in-court process,  whereas most bankruptcies in Europe are still focused on either liquidation or an out-of-court private settlement.
 Because of these differences,  junior debtors typically have a weaker voice in European restructurings,  as restructuring deals are either worked out privately between senior lenders and the debtor or companies are liquidated according to a strict priority rule,  giving the junior public lenders limited control over the process.

 As to the historic importance of regional banks in Europe,  factors such as different currencies,  different languages and national regulations in Europe,  made it difficult for pan-European institutional investors to accurately assess risks and directly provide credit to companies across Europe.
 Instead,  this situation provided regional banks with an advantage over institutional investors,  as regional banks were focused on dealing with regional differences.
 While several drivers,  including the introduction of the common Euro-currency,  provided a boost to eliminating regional differences,  many remain.
 However,  the differences between the U.S. and Europe are not static.
 The convergence between the two regions is facilitated by the globalization of firms and financial sources.
 Large companies are increasingly able to fund themselves abroad.
 Also the increasing presence of global banks is a reality which drives convergence of financing markets.